FreeSlave/halflife-featureful/documentation/content/docs/configuration/weapon-templates.md

 The delay between shots, in seconds.
 This defines the rate of fire: the less the value, the higher the rate.

+### cycle_time_last_shot

+The delay before next shot after the ammo depletion.
+This makes sense only for weapons that use different ammo types for primary and secondary attacks.
+This is 0 by default.
+If it's 0 the value of `cycle_time` is used for the last shot.

 ### damage

 The amount of damage the weapon deals per bullet.